Green Action Fund

 Funding comes from the Student Governing Association through the Student Centered Tuition Enhancement fund.
 For a complete description of the fund, read the Kansas State University Green Action Fund (TFAG) Charter and By-Laws.
 The fund is managed by a committee of students, faculty, and staff, and the committee reports to the Office of Student Activities and Services on the use and impact of funds.
 For more information or clarification of the Fund and funding process, contact the Office of Sustainability.

 The Green Action Fund is now accepting proposals from student groups.
 Projects focused on enhancing the sustainability practices on the K-State Campuses will be reviewed for funding.
 For proposal format guidelines, please see the link on this page.
-All proposals should be submitted electronically by January 26, 2017 to email@example.com.
+All proposals should be submitted electronically by March 2, 2018 to firstname.lastname@example.org.
+Funds will need to be expended by June 30.

 Below are links to proposals from the previous years.
 These are provided for informational purposes only.
 Please follow the Guidelines provided above to assure that a proposal submission includes all of the necessary information.